kevinrsun05/Lenovo-Warranty/README.md

 ```
 service = Service(executable_path = "./chromedriver")
 ```
-with the path of where your driver is installed.
-For Windows, it may be "chromedriver.exe"
+with the path of where your driver executable is.
+For Windows, it may be "chromedriver.exe" rather than just "chromedriver"

 3) Give the script executable permissions (if not already)